eikowagenknecht/lootscraper/README.md

 If you want to migrate from the old version to the new one, you can keep the old database.
 But you need to create a new configuration file as it's format and options have changed significantly.

-The new version runs a lot faster (10min instead of 22min when I compared a complete run over all scrapers) and should be more reliable.
+The new version runs a lot faster (10min instead of 22min when I compared a complete run over all scrapers), smaller (900MB Docker image instead of 1.8GB) and should be more reliable.
 But there may still be some bugs, so please report them if you find any.

 You can find the old Python version in the `legacy` branch.